-Crowe did not identify any questioned costs, which would have consisted of ineligible costs-costs prohibited by the task order, applicable laws, or regulations-and unsupported costs-costs not supported with adequate documentation or that did not have required prior approval.
+Crowe did not identify any unsupported costs-costs not supported with adequate documentation or that did not have required prior approval- or ineligible costs-costs prohibited by the task order and applicable laws and regulations.

-Crowe identified five prior audit reports that were relevant to DAI's task order.
-One of the audits had three findings that could have a material effect on the SPFS and other financial data that were significant to this audit's objectives.
-Crowe conducted follow-up procedures and concluded that DAI took adequate correction on two of the findings.
-DAI did not take adequate corrective action to address one finding, and that finding was repeated in this audit.
+Crowe reviewed five prior audit reports that it deemed were relevant to the task order.
+The audits had two findings that could have a material effect on the SPFS.
+Crowe conducted follow-up procedures and concluded DAI had adequately addressed the findings.

-Crowe issued a disclaimer of opinion on DAI's SPFS because it did not provide sufficient and appropriate audit evidence to support the incurred costs reported on the SPFS.
+Crowe issued a disclaimer of opinion on DAI's SPFS because it was unable to obtain sufficient audit evidence to provide a basis for an audit opinion.